Living with Fire

 Restoring healthy forests, reducing the risk of catastrophic wildfire, and promoting beneficial fire.

 Within the eastern Cascades, low-intensity fires occurred frequently across the landscape.
 Within the western Cascades, there were less frequent, high-intensity fires decades or even centuries apart.
-Most were low to medium-intensity fires that maintained healthy forest conditions.

 Now, the region is experiencing severe wildfires more frequently due to unhealthy forest conditions, a warming climate, and years of fire suppression.
 These catastrophic wildfires can permanently alter the future of landscapes and the communities in them.